 This solution provides an approach how an NF Service Consumer can authenticate NF Service Producer, from which NF Service Consumer receives a service response, as intended NF for Service Response in indirect communication without delegated discovery and with delegated discovery.

-This solution introduces Client credentials assertion of NF Service Producer which includes NFp Instance ID, NFc Instance ID, and signature using certificate of NFp.
+This solution introduces Client credentials assertion or a token alike also for the NF Service Producer.
+The assertion includes NFp Instance ID, NFc Instance ID, and a signature using the certificate of NFp.

 In indirect communication without delegated discovery, by reusing existing HTTP custom headers, it can also cover the case when SCP reselect another NF as NF Service Producer.

 This solution works with assumption that the discovery results from NRF to NF Service Consumer are protected to detect any harmful modification in the middle.
-And it also assumes that NRF will inform NF Service Consumer about which NF Service Producers are in the NF Set and SCP only re-selects another NF Service Producer within the NF Set.
+And it also assumes that NRF will inform the NF Service Consumer about which NF Service Producers are in the NF Set or NF Service Set and that SCP only re-selects another NF Service Producer within the NF Set or NF Service Set.

-Editor’s Note: How to assure by the NFc that the NFp is origianl NFp which received the service request is FFS.
+NFc can only trust NFp if there has been a direct possibility to verify NFp's authenticity.
+This is done by proposing an assertion token (such as CCA) to be also used by NFp.

 In indirect communication with delegated discovery, this solution requires extension of CCA and/or X.509 Certificate of NF Service Producer to include NF type of NF Service Producer.

 This solution is to address KI#1 which basically assumes that the SCP and NFp are compromised or at least the SCP is compromised.
-If that the threat this solution is trying to address, thus the proposed solution only prevents such attack in the case when NF and NRF are mutually authenticated using TLS over direct communication without SCP being present.
-This means this solution does not addres KI#1 in the following cases:
+It can prevent such attack when NF and NRF are mutually authenticated using TLS over direct communication without SCP being present.
+This means this solution does cover the the following cases:

 - Delegated Discovery, Model D,

 - Model C when the NF Service Consumer communicates with NRF over indirect communication via SCP.

+If no NF_p is reachable, an SCP will send an error response.
+An NFc cannot distinguish whether such error response has been sent by a mis-operating or compromised SCP.
+This is also true without this solution, but needs to be addressed.

 *** END OF CHANGES***